-Janet Krasner Aronson, PhD is the associate director of the Cohen Center for Modern Jewish Studies and Steinhardt Social Research Institute at Brandeis University.
-Janet's primary research areas include local Jewish community studies, and she has directed studies in Los Angeles, Chicago, Boston, Washington, DC, Palm Beach County, FL and Cincinnati, among many other communities.
+Janet Krasner Aronson, PhD, is the associate director of the Cohen Center for Modern Jewish Studies and Steinhardt Social Research Institute at Brandeis University.
+Janet's primary research areas include local Jewish community studies, and she has directed studies in Los Angeles, Chicago, Boston, Washington, DC, Palm Beach County, Florida, and Cincinnati, among many other communities.
 She is interested in emerging trends in Jewish engagement and how best to measure, understand, and respond to these trends.

 Janet earned her PhD in social policy at the Heller School for Social Policy at Brandeis where she examined the impact of Birthright Israel on the parents of the participants.
-Prior to joining CMJS, she worked as a computer programmer, a graphic designer, and religious school teacher.
+Before joining CMJS, she worked as a computer programmer, a graphic designer and religious school teacher.
 She was a member of the first cohort of the Barnard College/Jewish Theological Seminary double-degree program, in which she earned bachelor's degrees in computer science and Bible.
 She has an MA in applied sociology from the University of Massachusetts, Boston.

 Masha Sud Lokshin is the assistant director at the Cohen Center for Modern Jewish Studies and the Steinhardt Social Research Institute.
 She is responsible for the administrative coordination of the institutes and manages budgets, personnel and office administration, as well as communication with other campus departments and outside collaborators.
 Masha holds a Bachelor of Arts in Economics from Brandeis University and an MBA from Bentley College.
 Prior to coming to CMJS, she worked in the financial and consulting industries.
 She is a native Russian speaker.
 In addition to her language abilities, she brings knowledge of Russian culture and history and organizational expertise to the institutes.

 Ilana Friedman is the senior program administrator at the Cohen Center for Modern Jewish Studies.
 Originally from Palo Alto, California, Ilana graduated with a Bachelor of Arts from Curry College magna cum laude where she majored in communication and concentrated in theatre.
 While at Curry College, she held several leadership positions on campus, including president of Hillel.